Configuring LISCAD Start-up With the ‘Security.ini’ File

 ‘Options’ will most likely never appear in the file and should never be edited as it is used internally to restrict the modules available for evaluation and demonstration licences.

-‘DepartmentName’ is the department name of the security server that will be searched for to find the hardware key.
+‘DepartmentName’ is the department name of the security server that will be searched for to find the dongle.
 By default, this is set to ‘LISCAD’ and should not need to be changed unless there are multiple security servers which need to be independent on the same network.
 In that case you could name them LISCAD1 and LISCAD2 for example.
 The maximum number of characters for department name is 9.

 You will need to restart the NetSentinel service by going to the Applications and Services section of the Windows Computer Management tool, right-clicking on ‘NetSentinel’ entry and selecting ‘Restart’ from the menu.

 ‘MaxServers’ is the number of servers to search for NetSentinel dongles, this can take a value from 1 to 5.
 The start-up time increases proportionally as more servers are added (i.e. 5 servers takes 5 times longer than 1).

 ‘ProtocolOrder’ is the order in which each of the network protocols is used to try to find a NetSentinel domgle.
 The numbers correspond to the following network protocols: